Journal of Joy ~ The Lady with the Sword! ~ September 1996

 In January of 1997, a friend from years past telephoned me after receiving a rough draft copy of Have Glory Ring will Travel!
 After a lengthy conversation and the realization that our Christian walks had taken similar directions our friendship was easily rekindled even though we lived in different cities in Oregon.
 This was just like finding a lost treasure.
 Kay invited me to a retreat in Canby, Oregon being held in April, later that same year.
 I could not even remember the last Christian Women’s retreat that I attended.
 I had not seen my friend in eight years and had absolutely no idea where Canby was located.
 Sounded like a fun adventure.

 Ten days before the retreat, my sister, Susan Kay, died of ovarian cancer following a painful two-year battle.
 Utterly emotionally, spiritually, and physically exhausted and broken, I questioned if I was really in a place to attend a women’s retreat?
 With the Holy Spirit’s direction and encouragement, I loaded the car.
-While I was packing the car, the Holy Spirit directed me to take the Rivers of Joy Prophetic Worship Glory Ring and the Glory Worship Sword.
+While I was packing the car, the Holy Spirit directed me to take the Rivers of Joy Prophetic Worship Glory Ring and the Prophetic Worship Glory Sword.
 Without a trace of emotion, I placed them in the trunk alongside the suitcases.

 Canby is nestled in the lush green Northwest to the east of Portland, Oregon.
-The retreat was being held at a conference center built near the banks of a river.
+The retreat was being held at the Canby Grove Christian Center, on Knights Bridge Road, along the Molalla River.
 Upon arriving, I walked along the riverbank and drank in peace and comfort for my aching heart.

 Kay, my friend who walks in a timeless beauty, arrived a little while later and explained that the first night would include worship and a guest speaker.
 Noticing my empty hand, she asked, “Where is your Glory Ring?”